 - Optical triplet for dissolved organic matter, chlorophyll-a, and scattering

-- Up- and rear-looking HD video & 5 MP still cameras & LED lighting
+- Up- and rear-looking HD video, 5 MP still cameras, and LED lighting

 The Stone Aerospace team aligns ARTEMIS with the drill hole prior to lowering the AUV through the ice.

 ARTEMIS also carries several traditional oceanographic instruments on the main vehicle body:

 - Up- and forward-looking multibeam sonars